 Table of Contents

-It can be argued that the easiest thing about scientific research is writing your manuscript.
-The scientific publication process can often be much more frustrating.
+It can be argued that the easiest thing about scientific research is writing your manuscript, considering how a scientific publication process can often be much more frustrating.
 Fortunately, we have streamlined the process to make it easier.
-Even so, it’s important, as the author, to know the process, including the legalities and guidelines that are involved.
+Even so, it’s important for the author to know the process, including the legalities and guidelines that are involved.

 Submit Paper to Journal